Angel Tube | Map

 Guided by Canal Guides

-Short description: Out of left field wonderful, this one.
+Short read: Out of left field wonderful, this one.
 It’s London but it’s different world London.

-The Regent's Canal Islington to Mile End walk takes place at 2.30 pm on Sunday, March 3 and at 2.30 pm on Sunday, June 16.
+The Regent's Canal Islington to Mile End walk takes place at 2.30 pm on Sunday, June 16.
 The meeting point is just outside the exit of AngelTube.
 N.B.
 London Walks' Regent's Canal and other Inland Waterways are conducted in partnership with the Inland Waterways Association.
 The guides are all members of the IWA.
 They have some serious expertise – know the canals better than "ordinary mortals" And – how special is this – they donate their fees to the IWA.
 So you're supporting a good cause – doing a seriously good turn – when you go on one of our canal walks.

 "Best Tourism Experience in London" Gold Medal Winner, Visit London